SavinaRoja/SavinaRoja.github.io/_posts/2016-01-11-haskell-meets-the-central-dogma.md

 Pretty cool, the empty protein sequence can only be encoded as an empty DNA sequence.
 For a lone histidine `"H"` we essentially get `codonsFor 'H'` and for `"HAM"` we get a list of 9 unique combinations of codons.
 When I gave it bad amino acids it tells me there is no way to encode such a sequence.
-We should expect `length uniqueCodings s` should be equal to `uniqueCodingsCount s`:
+We expect `length uniqueCodings s` should be equal to `uniqueCodingsCount s`:

 {% highlight haskell %}